Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Ethical Concerns

-Nevertheless, the editors conclude that the use of AI should not be forbidden, however, if it is used, the authors must take full responsibility of the outcome, adhere to the “scientific principle of transparency” and give full and transparent disclosure of the usage of AI in the respective publication, and moreover that “it is then up to the reviewers and editors to assess and make decisions on the specific use of that generative AI in a specific piece of research.”
-Similarly, \citet{pu2024chatgpt} in their editorial to iMeta 3(2), 2024 state that AI‐assisted technologies cannot be recognized as authors, the use of generative AI in a scientific manuscript/publication must be transparently disclosed, including the prompts, specific versions of the tools used.
-The authors are fully responsible for the integrity of their manuscripts.
-They must address ethical concerns and ensure the accuracy and fairness of AI-generated content, comply with data protection and privacy laws, and also consider copyright and intellectual property issues surrounding AI‐generated content.
-The use of AI‐generated images and multi-media must be specifically allowed.
-They explicitly prohibit the use of AI in the reviewing process.
+Editors of scientific publications are particularly challenged by the increasing proportion of AI-generated text in manuscripts~\cite{gray2024chatgptcontaminationestimatingprevalence, kobak2024delving, liang2024mapping, cheng2024have} and by its potential use in peer reviewing (cf.~§\ref{sec:peer_review}).
+The editors of the \emph{Journal of Information Technology} have elaborated on the limitations and risks of using generative AI in the production of scientific publications~\cite{schlagwein2023chatgpt}, referring to an eight-point ``Artificial Imperfections'' test to illustrate current limitations of generative AI: AI is (1)~brittle, (2)~opaque, (3)~greedy, (4)~shallow and tone-deaf, (5)~manipulative and hackable, (6)~biased, (7)~invasive, (8)~``faking it''~\cite[p.\,107]{willcocks2023maximizing}.
+Nevertheless, they conclude that although AI should not be forbidden, authors must take full responsibility for its output and adhere to the ``scientific principle of transparency'' by giving full and transparent disclosure of their usage of AI, and moreover that ``it is then up to the reviewers and editors to assess and make decisions on the specific use of that generative AI in a specific piece of research.''
+Guidelines proposed by the editors of \emph{iMeta} similarly hold authors fully responsible for the integrity of their manuscripts, and for addressing ethical concerns and ensuring the accuracy and fairness of AI-generated content, complying with data protection and privacy laws, and considering the relevant copyright and intellectual property issues~\cite{pu2024chatgpt}.
+They furthermore state that AI‐assisted technologies cannot be recognized as authors, that the use of generative AI must be transparently disclosed (including the prompts and specific versions of the tools used), that AI-generated images and multimedia should be accepted only when specifically allowed, and that the use of AI in the reviewing process is expressly prohibited.